vtdsferreira/InstrumentControl.jl/README.md

 ## Documentation

-Julia code for VISA forked from the Instruments.jl package [online](http://instrumentsjl.readthedocs.org/).
+Julia code for VISA forked from the [Instruments.jl package](http://instrumentsjl.readthedocs.org/).
+It is now available in its [own module](https://github.com/ajkeller34/VISA.jl) which is required to run this code.

 Other documentation forthcoming.